Getting Your Financial Ducks In A Row Rotating Header Image

 If you have IRAs that contain both pre-tax and post-tax contributions and you’re looking to take a distribution (such as for a Roth Conversion), you know that you have to look at all IRAs in aggregate in order to determine what amount of the distribution is taxable and how much is tax-free.
 But when do you determine the valuation of the account?

 For example, if you had two IRAs, one that is completely taxable (all deductible contributions and growth), totaling $20,000, and the other is made up of $10,000 in non-deductible contributions and $10,000 in growth and other deductible contributions.
-The total value as of December 31 of these two accounts is $40,000, with $10,000 being non-deductible or after-tax contributions.
+The total value as of December 31 is $40,000, with $10,000 being non-deductible or after-tax contributions.
 So any distribution you made during the tax year from either of these IRAs would be 25% tax free (since 25% of the accounts is after-tax).

 Simple Enough, Right?